 11. In other words, the key is Kaizen – moving one step closer to your goals on a daily basis through action.
 Not whining about where you are at, or sitting back and overanalyzing about which path will get you to where you want to go.
 Take some steps, then assess and adjust as necessary.

 12. On that note – We have a ton of articles, posts, interviews, and videos on this site.
 But if you’re new, it is easy to get lost in the sea of content.
-We think the best way to get started is to check out our free Beach Physique Guide.
-You’ll be able to start on your plan tomorrow, and get continual guidance and reminders along the way.
+Here’s the best, most up-to-date stuff to get started with:

 If you just care about the vanity side of things, you’re done.
-Read the guide and get cranking away towards your goals.
 But the other things we’re into on this site are Warrior Strategy & Wave Man Living.
 If you’d like to know what that is all about, read on…

 No matter what it is, there is nothing that cannot be done.
 If one manifests the determination, he can move heaven and earth as he pleases. — Hagakure: The Book of the Samurai.

 The journey of a thousand ri proceeds step by step, so think without rushing.
 Understanding that this is the duty of a warrior, put these practices into action, surpass today what you were yesterday, go beyond those of poor skill tomorrow, and exceed those who are skillful later…See to it that you temper yourself with one thousand days of practice, and refine yourself with ten thousand days of training. – Miyamoto Musashi.